ibugithub/Alien_transction/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-- Step 1: Clone this project using this git comand "git clone", (if you don't have git installed please visit https://git-scm.com/downloads and install it).
+- Step 1: Clone this project using this git command "git clone", (if you don't have git installed please visit https://git-scm.com/downloads and install it).
 - Step 2: Once you have installed git you can clone this project using the command below:
   ```